franskloet/fairgraph-runtime/excel_ingestion_and_customization_guide.md

    | Study B | ST-B99 | Clinical Study B | **outcome_ID_sweetness-preference** |

 When you upload `Q2.xlsx`, FAIRGraph's smart reference resolver queries your database cache, locates the pre-existing global identifier, and automatically links Study B to the existing `Sweetness Preference` entity!

+---

+## 6. Ingestion Modes: Strict vs. Flexible Ingestion

+Depending on your database configuration, your instance may operate in **Strict Ingestion Mode** or **Flexible Ingestion Mode**.
+These modes enforce different levels of compliance with your registered standards (e.g., MIAPPE or ISATAB).

+### Flexible Ingestion Mode (Default)
+In Flexible Mode, you have the freedom to extend layouts dynamically:
+* You can add custom columns (properties) to standard sheets, which are registered under the `custom:` namespace on the fly.
+* You can define entirely new tabs (classes) without pre-declaring them.
+* Properties can be mapped dynamically during ingestion regardless of where they are defined in the standard.

+### Strict Ingestion Mode
+Strict Mode enforces consistency and compliance with your schemas.
+When Strict Mode is enabled:
+1. **Registered Classes Only**: You can only map Excel tabs to classes that are explicitly defined in your standard templates.
+2. **Class-Specific Properties**: You can only map columns to properties that are **explicitly defined for that specific class** in the standard schema.
+   * *Example*: If the standard defines `hasIdentifier` under the `Study` class but not under the `Investigation` class, mapping a column on an `Investigations` sheet to `hasIdentifier` **will fail** with a validation error:
+     `Strict validation failed: Property '...' is not defined for class 'Investigation' in the standards.`
+   * If you need a property to be available on multiple classes, it must be explicitly defined under each class's properties list in your standard YAML schema template.
+3. **Core Metadata Exceptions**: Standard metadata properties (`rdfs:label`, `dcterms:identifier`, `dcterms:title`, `rdfs:comment`, and `fs:sharedWith`) are always allowed on all classes in both modes.